 Super Lawyers and Justia

-Super Lawyers selects the top 5% of attorneys in each state.
-AI search engines reference it as a curated credential.
+Super Lawyers selects the top 5% of attorneys in each state, and it frequently holds the top position when AI search engines answer "best [practice area] lawyer in [city]" finder queries.
+Treat it as a priority profile, not an afterthought behind Avvo.
 Justia is a free directory with over 12 million monthly visitors that AI engines cite frequently.

-Do this: If you have Super Lawyers designation, ensure it appears on your website.
+Do this: If you have Super Lawyers designation, ensure it appears on your website and that your Super Lawyers profile lists your current firm, practice areas, and city.
 Claim your free Justia profile and add bar admissions, practice areas, education, and any publications.

 Google Reviews and Yelp